 Step 3: We recommend you turn off the Set time zone automatically option if you haven’t turned on the location service.
 The Set time zone automatically works excellent only when your location is available.
 So if you have turned off the location service to improve privacy, please turn off the Set time zone automatically option.

 Method 3 of 5

 Start Windows time service

-The Windows time service is responsible for displaying correct date and time.
-If the service is stopped or configured to start manually, Windows 10 might display incorrect date and time.
+The Windows time service is responsible for displaying the correct date and time.
+If the service is stopped or configured to start manually, Windows 10 might display an incorrect date and time.
 Here is how to start the Windows time service:

-Step 1: In the Start menu or taskbar search box, type Services.msc and then press Enter key.
+Step 1: In the Start menu or taskbar search box, type Services.msc, and then press Enter key.
 If the search is not working, please type Services.msc in Run command box (use Windows logo + R hotkey to open Run) and then press Enter.